gruntwork-io/terragrunt-engine-opentofu/README.md

 ### Automatic OpenTofu Binary Installation

-The engine supports automatic downloading and installation of OpenTofu binaries.
+The engine supports automatic downloading and installation of OpenTofu binaries via the convenient [tofudl library](https://github.com/opentofu/tofudl).
 This feature eliminates the need to manually install OpenTofu on your system and ensures consistent versions across different environments.

 **Key Benefits:**